SIS code:

 10. Machine translation, cont.
 Main Slides: Neural MT Extra Slides: Transformer Recording of the Lecture Questions

-11. Overview of Language Data Resources Data resources Questions Assignment on diacritics
+11. Overview of Language Data Resources Data resources Questions

 12. Evaluation measures in NLP Evaluation Questions